 Now only 99 cents!
 The Prepper’s Guide to Food Storage eBook!

 Facebook fans know that I share a lot of free eBooks on the Backdoor Survival Facebook page.
-By free, I means books where the authors have temporarily lowered the price to nothing.
-This is something that Amazon allows once every 90 days under a program called KDP select.
+By free, I mean books where the authors have temporarily lowered the price to nothing.

 Each morning, over coffee, I attempt to find a worthwhile book for you.
-Alas, there is a ton or garbage out there.
-By that I mean books that are a copy and paste from Wikipedia or worse.
-Many appear to be written by off-shore sweat shops and are fluff pieces with little or no information of value covering two or three dozen pages.
-The sad thing is by offering them for free, they build traction in Amazon rankings and later, are sold to unsuspecting buyers for $2.99 or more.
+Alas, there is a ton of garbage out there.
+By that, I mean books that are a copy and paste from Wikipedia or worse.
+Many appear to be written by off-shore sweatshops and are fluff pieces with little or no information of value covering two or three dozen pages.

 It is my feeling that responsible authors need to move to the forefront, even if that means sacrificing some royalties along the way.
 Bringing the price down to 99 cents is my way of ensuring that everyone can afford a copy of a book on food storage that is credible and grounded in first hand, practical experience.

 One other thing.
-I have set things up so that purchasers of the print book (list price $5.99 but Amazon frequently lowers the price) get the eBook for free.
+I have set things up so that purchasers of the print book get the eBook for free.

 Bargain Bin: Here are some items to consider as additions to your preps.
 Off course the rule of thumb is always this: first purchase what you need to get by and later, as budget allows, add the extra items that will enhance and add dimension and depth to your existing survival gear.